Balblair distillery

 Balblair has one of the oldest archives in distilling, with the first ledger entry dated 25 January 1800.
-John Ross himself penned that first entry, which read: “Sale to David Kirkcaldy at Ardmore, one gallon of whisky at £1.8.0d”.
+John Ross himself penned that entry, which read: “Sale to David Kirkcaldy at Ardmore, one gallon of whisky at £1.8.0d”.

 Balblair used to release their whisky by vintage, but in April 2019 they started to release a core range of age statement whiskies.
-This includes but is not limited to a 12, 15, 18 and 25 year old.
+This includes but is not limited to a 12, 15, 18, 21 and 25 year old.

-Following its appearance in several scenes in the Ken Loach film "The Angels' Share", Balblair Distillery opened a visitor centre in its former malting building.
+Following its appearance in several scenes in the Ken Loach 2012 film The Angels' Share, Balblair opened a visitor centre in its former malting building.
 As well as containing a shop, the visitor centre is the starting point for regular tours of the distillery.